Particular/docs.particular.net/nservicebus/hosting/index.md

 snippet: Hosting-Shutdown

+> [!NOTE]
-NOTE: The endpoint instance is not disposable due to the asynchronous nature of the pipeline.
+> The endpoint instance is not disposable due to the asynchronous nature of the pipeline.
 Call `Stop` in an async manner (see example above).

 ### Windows Service hosting